Get all the latest data for Bergen

 Is long-term rental demand growing in Bergen in 2026?

-As of early 2026, long-term rental demand in Bergen is growing steadily, driven by constrained supply of affordable homes and a steady influx of students and young workers who cannot yet afford to buy.
+As of early 2026, long-term rental demand in Bergen is growing steadily, driven by a tight housing supply, constrained new construction, and a growing population of students and young professionals who cannot yet afford to buy.

 You might want to check our latest analysis about rental yields in Bergen.